Baptistry Water Care

 baptistry was a really fun place to play.
 You see where I am going with

 pool.
 It is a hazard to children.
-You need to erect and maintain barricades to
+Erect and maintain barricades to prevent

 entry to the baptistry area, from both the sanctuary, as well as from the